 - Parents or guardians must sign permission for the JCRS to collaborate with other local organizations that give camp assistance or scholarships.
 This allows the JCRS to distribute scholarship funds in a fair manner among as many families as possible.

-- To receive priority consideration, completed applications must be received no later than February 15, 2017.
-A completed date will not be entered until all requested information is received.
+- To receive priority consideration, completed applications must be received no later than February 15, 2022.
+The application will not be processed until all financial documents are received.

 How to Apply